iduryodhanrao/MLOPS/README.md

     "GOOGLE_API_KEY": "<add google api key>"
 }

+## Separate README instructions for Individual apps within this repo
-## Check for individual apps within for detailed README instructions for that app.
+Check for individual apps within for detailed README instructions for that app.